kyle-n/kyle-n.github.io/src/routes/blog/posts/rxjs-7-changes.md

 - `race` operator renamed to `raceWith`
 - `concat` operator renamed to `concatWith`

-## Bitovi Recommendations for Migrating to RxJS 7
+### Bitovi recommendations for migrating to RxJS 7

 If your project can be upgraded to RxJS 7, we would recommend doing so.
 The speed and bundle size improvements offer tangible, immediate benefits to end users.